Skip to main content

 “I have nightmares every night, but do I regret it?
 No.” Adhir shook his head.
 Nanku sat quietly in a corner with his legs folded.
 Adhir walked up to him and knelt in front of him to whisper.

 “And you know what, I will not give up intel either by coercion or force or by your sweet talk.
-Go tell your bosses, that they may think hanging me will punish me, but it will liberate me of my sins.
+Go tell your bosses that they may think hanging me will punish me, but it will liberate me from my sins.
 Go tell them that we believe in Karma and Dharma.
 My Dharma tells me to save my country even if my Karma expects my life to end right this minute.”
 Nanku was too flabbergasted to protest that he was not an informant.
 “How…” He managed.
 Adhir smiled silently.

 Popular posts from this blog